learn-co-curriculum/your-technical-skills/README.md

 In addition, you’ll want to make sure that you keep this section of your resume accurate and up to date, in case you acquire any new skills that a potential employer or recruiter should know about.
 This helps optimize the visibility of your resume as well as your competitiveness in the greater job market as a whole.

-Here is a detailed [List of the Cybersecurity Analytics Skills Descriptions](https://docs.google.com/document/d/11HI0zCGYSE5CYoixTQu5Mn8UY5N_96M7CAqg-G2eu8c/edit?ts=5e5fee28)for your resume and LinkedIn profile.
+Here is a detailed [List of the Cybersecurity Analytics Skills Descriptions](https://docs.google.com/document/d/11HI0zCGYSE5CYoixTQu5Mn8UY5N_96M7CAqg-G2eu8c/edit?ts=5e5fee28) for your resume and LinkedIn profile.